martins-ngene/getting_started_with_express/README.md

 ## Installations

-You can express from the npm js registry using npm, yarn or pnpm.
+You can get express from the npm js registry using npm, yarn or pnpm.
 Before installing, be sure to have Node js installed.
 For this project, I will be using npm:

 `npm install express`